 Mount Kenya is one of Africa’s highest mountain and it has some of the highest peaks in the continent.
-Mount Kenya’s Batian Peak is the second highest peak in Africa, after Kilimanjaro’s Kibo peak, at 17,057 feet above the sea level.
-Lenana Peak, the second highest peak on Mount Kenya, is 16,355 feet tall, making it the fourth highest peak in Africa.
+Mount Kenya’s Batian Peak is the second highest peak in Africa, after only Kilimanjaro’s Kibo peak, at 5,199 m (17,057 feet) above the sea level.
+Lenana Peak, the second highest peak on Mount Kenya, is 4,985 m (16,355 feet) tall, making it the fourth highest peak in Africa.
 The two peaks are located near the center of the mountain and have an alpine appearance as a result of the craggy nature.
-Batian Peak is sometimes considered two peaks in one, as it is within 270 yards of the neighboring Nelion Peak.
+Batian Peak is sometimes considered two peaks in one due to its close proximity to the nearby Nelion Peak.

 Ruwenzori, officially spelled as Rwenzori, is a mountain range in the eastern part of equatorial Africa, at the border of Uganda and the Democratic Republic of the Congo.
-Ruwenzori has several peaks that support glaciers and are major sources of the River Nile.
+Ruwenzori has several peaks that support glaciers that are major sources of the River Nile.
 Mount Stanley or Ngaliema is the highest peak of Ruwenzori.
-Mount Stanley has several subsidiary summits, including Margherita Peak, the fourth highest peak in Africa at 16,762 feet above sea level, and Savoia Peak, the sixth highest in Africa at 16,329 feet.
-Mount Speke is the second highest massif on Ruwenzori, with the highest peak, Vittorio Emanuele, as the seventh highest summit in Africa at 16,043 feet.
+Mount Stanley has several subsidiary summits, including Margherita Peak, the fourth highest peak in Africa at 5,109 m (16,762 feet) above sea level, and Savoia Peak, the sixth highest in Africa at 16,329 feet.
+Mount Speke is the second highest massif on Ruwenzori, with the highest peak, Vittorio Emanuele, as the seventh highest summit in Africa at 4,977 m *16,043 feet).
 Other notable peaks on the Ruwenzori Range include the Kayanja, Umberto, and Iolanda.

 African Mountains Facts